ozluy/simple-ember-js-app/README.md

 # simple-ember-js-app
-I created a simple emberjs application using my responsive website template
+I created a simple emberjs application using Bootstrap Framework